 Do I Have To Go Where The Insurance Company Suggests?

 No. According to Colorado law, you have the right to take your vehicle anywhere you want.
 Check the reputation of any shop you are considering.
 Bad repairs can last forever, and can be very expensive to be corrected.

 We will work on your behalf with your insurance company to demand the best repair for your vehicle.
-We will manage your claim from start to finish and save you from any potential hassle.
+We will manage your claim from start to finish to try and save you from any potential hassle.
 Our staff has years of experience working with insurance companies and in most cases help you avoid additional out of pocket expenses.
 Our main goal is to provide you with the best repairs possible.
 GT Car Shop will communicate with the assigned claim adjuster regarding all repair procedures necessary.
 While we can't guaranty any insurance company will handle each claim in good faith, we do our best to get them to cover all of the necessary costs for your vehicle repair.

 Who’s The Boss?

 Outside of the vehicle owner themselves, the auto body industry generally consists of two main entities: